Updated: Nov 17

 Today, conversations around mental health are happening at kitchen tables and in live streams, and can be a healing bridge to every conversation starting with a simple, “how are you?”

-This year, I was proud to support two incredible mental health campaigns including Each Mind Matters, California’s Mental Health Movement, and Why We Rise helping implement their digital communications strategies and building solidarity online and offline, culminating in a virtual month-long celebration of mental health – no small feat during a pandemic.
+This year, I was proud to support two incredible mental health campaigns including Each Mind Matters, California’s Mental Health Movement, and Why We Rise (including We Rise: 2020: Virtual May) helping implement their digital communications strategies and building solidarity online and offline, culminating in a virtual month-long celebration of mental health – no small feat during a pandemic.

 I’ve been working with mental health clients throughout my career, and more so within the last six years, and the landscape has changed dramatically.
 But what’s stuck with me all these years are some fundamentals I thought I’d share as they’ve become my own set of mantras I revisit personally and professionally.

 Language matters.
 Knowing the difference between saying, “mental health challenges,” (and not “mental illness”) or “died by suicide” (not ‘committed suicide”) can literally save a life.
 At the least, it reduces stigma and might encourage someone to seek help.
 I learn something new every day.

 Listen first.
 Sometimes the best way you can support someone else is just by listening.
 Raise your hand if you just want to feel heard right now.
 This has also helped me support others especially in times where I don’t share their experience or fully understand what they are going through.

 Honesty above all else.
 The best thing I can do for myself and for others is be honest.
 Saying, “I’m sorry I don’t know what it’s like going through what you’re experiencing but I’m here for you” is more supportive than ideas.
 Resisting the urge to "fix" myself and others requires daily practice.